Mosesrich/SQL_Projects/README.md

 # SQL_Basic-data-querying
-In this project, I explore the basic queries of SQL by creating and manipulating custom tables.
+In these SQL projects, I explore basic, intermediate advanced queries of SQL by cleaning data, creating and manipulating custom tables.
+I've used various SQL techniques such as Joins, Sub-queries, CTEs, Text functions and so on to analyze the data.